Manufactured & Modular Home Expert Witness AND Troubleshooter in AZ

 A: Unless you or your pet is bothered by a little noise, there is no reason to evacuate the premises.
-Releveling and retrofitting should not be an aggressive process that could cause damage your interior contents—it is supposed to be done systematically and carefully so there will be little or no issue for your existing drywall, paneling, tiles, and flooring systems.
+Releveling and retrofitting should not be an aggressive process that could cause damage to your interior contents—it is supposed to be done systematically and carefully so there will be little or no issue for your existing drywall, paneling, tiles, and flooring systems.
 If someone suggests otherwise, get another opinion.

 Q: I’m Constantly getting telephone calls about getting free inspections

-A: Be very cautious about anybody that solicits your Organization And offers”free” testimonials or indicates that they have a”warranty” service with you.
+A: Be very cautious about anybody that solicits your Organization And offers “free” testimonials or indicates that they have a”warranty” service with you.
 Many unsuspecting people are bilked out of thousands and tens of thousands of dollars for unnecessary or badly executed workmanship.
 Buyer beware of phone solicitors.

-Q: Do I need a permit to make repairs or alterations to my mobile/manufactured home ?
+Q: Do I need a permit to make repairs or alterations to my mobile/manufactured home?

-A: Unless your pet is bothered by a little noise, there’s No reason to flee the premises.
-Releveling and retrofitting shouldn’t be an aggressive process that could bring about harm your interior contents–it’s supposed to be done systematically and carefully so there will be little or no issue for your existing drywall, paneling, tiles, and floor systems.
+A: Unless your pet is bothered by a little noise, there’s no reason to flee the premises.
+Releveling and retrofitting shouldn’t be an aggressive process that could bring about harm to your interior contents–it’s supposed to be done systematically and carefully so there will be little or no issue for your existing drywall, paneling, tiles, and floor systems.
 If someone suggests otherwise, get another opinion.

-What is the difference between a manufactured home and a regular home ?
+What is the difference between a manufactured home and a regular home?

 A modular home is Not a mobile house; it is merely a home that’s built off-site, as opposed to onsite.
 These homes are often called factory-built, system-built or prefab (brief for prefabricated) houses.
 Modular and made homes are not similar.
 Manufactured houses aren’t placed on permanent foundations.

-What is the difference between a modular home and a manufactured home ?
+What is the difference between a modular home and a manufactured home?

-He gap Between modular and manufactured houses is often in the permanence.
+He gap Between modular and manufactured houses is often in permanence.
 For instance, modular homes are placed on a permanent foundation; whereas trailers, or made homes are built on a steel chassis with wheels attached.
-This is indeed the trailer could be moved or towed.
+This is indeed the trailer that could be moved or towed.

-Is a manufactured home a good investment ?
+Is a manufactured home a good investment?

 One frequent question is Whether or not manufactured houses are a great investment.
 The answer is yes; even a made home may be a terrific investment.
 Manufactured homes are secure and offer you the liberty of ownership.
-Check out why Clayton Constructed ® homes may earn a good investment.

-Do manufactured homes appreciate in value ?
+Do manufactured homes appreciate in value?

 Myth: Manufactured Homes do not enjoy other forms of housing.
 Rather, made homes depreciate in market value, similar to the way automobiles eliminate value every day. … The study found the average value of the house had improved by $190, from $26,422 new to $26,612 used.

-Can you drywall a mobile home ?
+Can you drywall a mobile home?